HackCU/HackWolves/README.md

 #Hack CU Spring 2015

-###Project Name: TBD
+##Project Name: TBD

-##Team Name: HackWolves
+###Team Name: HackWolves

-##Team Contributors: Emily Owens, Joshua Weaver, Kara James
+###Team Contributors: Emily Owens, Joshua Weaver, Kara James

 This is an app that will introduce people to the concepts within programming through an enjoyable game.
-In this game, the user will design action functions to help their character naviagte through side-scrolling levels.
+In this game, the user will design action functions to help their character navigate through side-scrolling levels.